recursecenter/blaggregator/README.md

 together and provides a place where alums from every batch can discuss technical news and be an amazing audience for each other.

-The live site is [HERE](http://blaggregator.us).
+The live version runs at https://blaggregator.recurse.com.
 Recurse Center login required.

 ## Add your blog